Naturhistoriska/NRM-ptemplate/README.md

     - Search for `Naturhistoriska/nrm-dna-lab` and continue
     - Choose a role: **Maintain** (or consider *Write* or *Admin*)
     - Click on **Add Naturhistoriska/nrm-dna-lab to this repository**
-4. Return to your local repository and "push" your files to github
+4. Return to your local repository and "push" your files to github.
+   **Important**: if your repository on GitHub is private, don't forget the `remote add origin` command below!

         $ git remote add origin git@github.com:Naturhistoriska/john-d-fishes.git
         $ git branch -M main